n3wang/general-docs-public/content/1 - software-engineering/0 - Index and Organization.md

 So the brute stats would be:

+- Tech Expertise
 	- Count of Own Useful Libraries Published
+	- Count of Papers published
+- Tech Mastery
 	- Count of Flashcards Books Modules and mastered > 2
+	- Yotube Videos uploaded
+- Business
+	- Count of Money Making Projects
--
+- Impact
+	- Count of Engineers impacted by you
+	- Researchers, engineerins, apprentices, close friends, youtube subscribers

 - [[1 - Learning Flashcards and Books Patterns]] - For